ADU San Juan Capistrano, CA

 An accessory dwelling unit is a small, self-contained dwelling built on the same property as a main house.
 You may have heard them called accessory dwellings, secondary suites, or even a tiny house.
 While names vary, the purpose remains the same: to create extra living space without needing to buy or sell a new home.

 Not every accessory dwelling unit is the same.
-Depending on your needs, budget, and lot size, you can choose from different ADU types, each with unique benefits.
+Depending on your needs, budget, and lot size, you can choose from different types of ADU projects, each with unique benefits.

 Attached ADU